freenas/freenas-docs/userguide/storage.rst

   the existing encrypted pool.

-* The impact of encryption upon performance can be negligible or significant, depending upon the number of disks, and the CPU's capabilities.
+* The impact of encryption upon performance can be negligible or significant, depending upon
+#ifdef freenas
+  the number of disks, and the CPU's capabilities.
+#endif freenas
+#ifdef truenas
+  the number of disks.
+#endif truenas
   See :ref:`Encryption performance`.

 .. note:: The encryption facility used by %brand% is designed to protect against physical theft of the disks.
 It is not designed to